Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days under water of 132 days in the last 5 years of Maximum Yield Strategy, we see it is relatively greater, thus worse in comparison to the benchmark SPY (123 days)
+• The average days under water over 5 years of Maximum Yield Strategy is 132 days, which is larger, thus worse compared to the benchmark SPY (123 days) in the same period.

-• Looking at average days under water in of 38 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (181 days).
+• Looking at average days below previous high in of 38 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (179 days).

 Performance (YTD)